 - In short, we are advocating:

-- Continuous integration – if Travis isn’t happy, we’re not happy
+- Continuous integration – if GitHub checks aren’t happy, we’re not happy

 - Dependency injection – For creating highly testable, modular code

 - BDD – Tests should verify features and provide documentation, not rehash the Class API

 We run all of our tests on GitHub Actions so that we can get real time feedback on the correctness of incoming pull requests and development as it progresses.
 If the GitHub checks aren’t passing, we don’t commit to the repo.
 This empowers us to merge pull requests in at a rapid pace, so long as they pass the tests.
 It also allows us to reject pull requests without detailed investigation if they do not pass the tests.
 We can get past the “does it work or not” question and talk about the things that humans need to talk about: API design, usefulness to the project, whether it belongs in core or a plugin, etc. We want as many features as possible provided by Elgg core to be verified automatically by tests running on GitHub Actions.

 In order to maximize testability, all dependencies need to be explicit.
 Global functions, Singletons, and service locators are death for testability because it’s impossible to tell what dependencies are hiding under the covers, and it’s even harder to mock out those dependencies.
 Mocking is critical because you want your unit tests to test only one class at a time.
 Test failures in a TestCase should not result due to brokenness in a dependency; test failures should only indicate brokenness in the class under test.
 This makes everything much easier to debug.
 As of March 2013, most of Elgg still assumes and uses global state, and that has made Elgg and Elgg plugins historically very difficult to test.
 Fortunately we are moving in the opposite direction now, and a lot of work in Elgg 1.9 has gone into refactoring core components to be more dependency injectable.
 We are already reaping the benefits from that effort.